 If you decide to go for a Space Only Exhibition Stand, you will essentially have two options for dressing your floorspace:

-The world’s most versatile modular display system.
 T3 is unique, compact, reusable and reconfigurable.
 With components that ‘twist and lock’ nothing competes with T3 for speed and ease of build.
-Use T3 for anything – Exhibition Stands, Conference Sets, Bars & Counter, Portable Kitchens and Lightboxes.
+Use T3 for anything – Modular Exhibition Stands, Conference Sets, Bars & Counter, Portable Kitchens and Exhibition Lightboxes.
 Whatever the display, the possibilities are endless.

 We recommend planning at least 6 months, ensuring everything is in place in advance and you’ll save